 The eastern red cedar (or eastern juniper) is a species that is extremely rare in Quebec.
-The Escarpment contains more than 80% of all eastern red cedar trees inventoried in the province.
+The Escarpment contains more than 80 percent of all eastern red cedar trees inventoried in the province.
 This small tree can live for a very long time.
 The oldest surveyed in the park is over 400 years old.

-Help us protect Gatineau Park and leave no trace.
+Help us protect Gatineau Park, and leave no trace.

-There are dry toilets at the Champlain Lookout, the Étienne Brûlé Lookout, the Church Hill picnic area, and by the Luskville Falls Trail.
+There are dry toilets at the Champlain Lookout, Étienne Brûlé Lookout, Church Hill Picnic Area, and by the Luskville Falls Trail.

-There is free parking at the Champlain Lookout, the Étienne Brûlé Lookout, the Huron Lookout, the Church Hill picnic area, and by the Luskville Falls Trail.
+There is free parking at the Champlain Lookout, Étienne Brûlé Lookout, Huron Lookout, Church Hill Picnic Area, and by the Luskville Falls Trail.

-There are picnic tables and barbecues (BBQs) at the Church Hill picnic area and by the Luskville Falls Trail.
+There are picnic tables and barbecues at the Church Hill Picnic Area and by the Luskville Falls Trail.
 There are also picnic tables at the Étienne Brûlé Lookout.

 The Champlain and Étienne Brûlé lookouts are universally accessible.

-For more information see Gatineau Park’s visitor information page.
+For more information, see Gatineau Park’s visitor information page.

 Discover the Park in a new way!
 From September 29 to October 21, 2018.